jyang-cpr/cpr-platform-sphinx-tutorials/doc/AdditionalSimulation.rst

 .. image:: images/office_world.png
   :alt: The layout of Office World

-To add sensors to Dingo, use the environment variables described in :doc:`description`.
+To add sensors to Dingo, use the environment variables described in :doc:`DescriptionPackage`.
 For example, to simulate Dingo with a Sick LMS-1xx lidar, run:

 .. code-block:: bash